RedAngel121/Stargate-ReLeveled/patch-notes.md

 - Fixed Multiple recipes to display items instead of tags (one day I will prove that I'm not stupid)
 - Added Recipe for Personal Shield Emitter (once again thank you Aspect for this idea)
 - Added recipe for Silver Furnace without using silver (only cause its required by rainbow furnace)
-- Fixed a peripheralworks bug breaking certain block entities in CC:T
+- Fixed a peripheralworks bug breaking certain block entities in CC:T (Thanks tehgreatdoge)

 ### Updates:
 - Stargate Journey: MoreGates Addon: 3.4.0 -> 4.0.0